johnpuddephatt/zerowaste/src/posts/2022-10-07-junior-parkrun-call-for-donations.md

 ![](/uploads/all-events-square-format-instagram-etc.-1-.png)

 \
 Please make sure that any donations are washed, clean and bagged before donating.
-We’d also love you to tell all your friends about it.

-T﻿o find out more, follow us on [Facebook](www.facebook.com/ZeroWasteLeeds), [Twitter](www.twitter.com/ZeroWasteLeeds) or [Instagram](www.Instagram.com/ZeroWasteLeeds).
+We’d also love you to tell all your friends about it so please share our posts on [Facebook](www.facebook.com/ZeroWasteLeeds), [Twitter](www.twitter.com/ZeroWasteLeeds) and [Instagram](www.Instagram.com/ZeroWasteLeeds).